-How to Keep on Selling How to Train Your Dragon Beyond its Source Material.
+How to Keep on Selling and Loving How to Train Your Dragon Beyond its Source Material.

 Both the novels and animated series in the How to Train Your Dragon franchise can be enjoyed as its own separate entities.